Fareed Ayaz

 He and his relatives are the flag-bearers of that school of music (gharana), which is also known by the name of the city as the Delhi gharana.
 He performs various genres of Hindustani classical music such as dhrupad, khayal, tarana, thumri, and dadra.
-Ayaz leads the qawwal party with his younger brother, Abu Muhammad.
+Ayaz leads the qawwal party with his younger brother, Abu Muhammad Qawwal.

-Fareed Ayaz is a descendant of Mir Qutub Bakhsh, who was awarded the title of Tanras Khan by the last Mughal Emperor Bahadur Shah Zafar.
-Tanras Khan was also the tutor in music and court musician of Zafar.
+Fareed Ayaz is a descendant of Mir Qutub Bakhsh, who was awarded the title of Tanras Khan by the last Mughal Emperor Bahadur Shah Zafar in the 19th century.
+Tanras Khan was also the tutor in music and court musician of this emperor.

 Early life

-Fareed Ayaz was born in Hyderabad, India in 1952.
+Fareed Ayaz (full name is Ghulam Fariduddin Ayaz Al-Hussaini) was born in Hyderabad, India in 1952.
 In 1956, his family shifted to Karachi, Pakistan.
 He started his training in classical music with his father Munshi Raziuddin Ahmed Khan Qawwal.
 Their roots can be traced to the family tree of one of the earliest disciples of Amir Khusro.
-Their father Munshi Raziuddin Qawwal also used to sing with his cousins Qawwal Bahauddin Khan and Manzoor Niazi Qawwal (maternal uncle of Farid) early in his career.
+Their father Munshi Raziuddin Qawwal also used to sing with his cousins Qawwal Bahauddin Khan and Manzoor Niazi Qawwal (maternal uncle of Farid Ayaz) early in his career.

 His nephew Hamza Akram is also a qawwali singer.